SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 JavaScript for backend frameworks is what most bootcamps teach - Node.js or Node is an environment where JavaScript works outside the browser and therefore in the backend.

-## What about learning to code for data-bases
+## What about learning to code for data-bases?

 Bootcamps do run through both relational-databases and non-relational databases.